Mavin Records: History

-Signings, website launch, endorsements, and musical releases
+2012–2019: Founding, signings, and endorsement deals

 Mavin Records started as a result of D'banj's departure from Mo' Hits.
-Prior to commenting on D'banj's exit from Mo' Hits, there were allegations that D'banj signed over Mo' Hits to Don Jazzy.
-In an interview with Sunday Punch, Don Jazzy addressed D'banj's departure from Mo Hits, saying, "We were working together, and all was going well."
-It got to a point where I looked at the situation and we both decided that it was not working, and we had to move on.
+It was alleged that D'banj signed over Mo' Hits to Don Jazzy.
+In an interview with Sunday Punch, Don Jazzy addressed D'banj's departure from the label, saying, "We were working together, and all was going well.
+It got to a point where I looked at the situation and we both decided that it was not working, and we had to move on".
 Don Jazzy alluded to being hesitant about a name change.
 According to BellaNaija, the term "Mavin" describes someone who is gifted and skilled in any field.
-Upon establishing the rebranded record label, Don Jazzy said he sees Mavin Records as the powerhouse of music in Africa in the shortest possible time.
-After rebranding Mo' Hits to Mavin, Don Jazzy signed Nigerian singer Tiwa Savage.
-Pulse Nigeria reported that Jazzy admires the singer's work ethic and drive.
-Pulse Nigeria also reported that Mavin Records signed producers Aluko "Altims" Timothy and Sunday "BabyFresh" Enejere.
+Upon establishing Mavin Records on 8 May 2012, Don Jazzy believed the label would become the dominant force in African music.
+Mavin Records launched its official website and social networking site, the Mavin League, a day before its founding.
+After rebranding Mo' Hits to Mavin, Don Jazzy signed Nigerian singer Tiwa Savage in June 2012.
+In November 2012, Pulse Nigeria reported that Mavin Records signed producers Aluko "Altims" Timothy and Sunday "BabyFresh" Enejere.

-On May 7, 2012, the record label launched its official website and the Mavin league, a social networking site designed to cater to their fans worldwide.
 Don Jazzy signed endorsement deals with Samsung and Loya Milk after establishing the label; Savage also signed an endorsement deal with Pepsi.
-Within a year of becoming a revamped brand, the record label released "Take Banana" and "Oma Ga" as singles from their debut compilation album, Solar Plexus.
+Within a year of becoming a revamped brand, Mavin Records released "Take Banana" and "Oma Ga" as singles from its debut compilation album, Solar Plexus.
 In February 2014, Don Jazzy signed Di'Ja, Reekado Banks and Korede Bello to Mavin Records a week after each other.
-On May 1, 2014, Mavin Records released the hit single "Dorobucci" to critical acclaim.
+On 1 May 2014, Mavin Records released the hit single "Dorobucci" to critical acclaim.
 On February 25, 2015, Don Jazzy and Savage both signed endorsement deals with Konga.com.
-On October 31, 2016, several media outlets in Nigeria reported that Iyanya signed a record deal with Mavin Records.
+On 31 October 2016, several media outlets in Nigeria reported that Iyanya signed a record deal with Mavin Records.
 Both Iyanya and Don Jazzy confirmed the report on Instagram.
-On February 28, 2017, Don Jazzy announced the signings of Johnny Drille, Ladipoe, and DNA to Mavin Records.
-In March 2019, he also announced the signing of Rema to Mavin.
-On May 31, Mavin Records unveiled the signing of Crayon.
-The next day, the record label released the collaborative single "All is in Order".
-On January 21, 2021, Mavin Records unveiled the signing of Ayra Starr.
+On 28 February 2017, Don Jazzy announced the signings of Johnny Drille, Ladipoe, and DNA to Mavin Records.
+In January 2019, Mavin Records secured a multi-million dollars investment from Kupanda Holdings, a subsidiary of Kupanda Capital and TPG Growth.
+Rema's record deal with Mavin Records was announced in March 2019.
+On 31 May 2019, the label unveiled the signing of Crayon and released the collaborative single "All is in Order" the following day.